Totul despre mirc !

 /msg x modinfo <#channel> automode <username> <none|op|voice>

 REMUSER - Removes a user from the channel database.
-You must have higher access than the user you want to remove.
+You must have higher

-You can also remove yourself from any channel, as long as you are not the Channel Manager (500 access
+from any channel, as long as you are not the Channel Manager (500 access

 level in that channel).
-Channel Managers wishing to remove themselves will need to purge their channel, or transfer
+Channel Managers wishing to remove themselves

 /msg x remuser <#channel> <username>